Zachary Munn

 2024 Principal Supervisor Implementing a novel development approach to augment the quality of evidence-based out-of-hospital clinical practice guidelines Doctor of Philosophy Doctorate Full Time Mr Brendan Vincent Schultz

 2023 Principal Supervisor Improving the conduct of scoping reviews for informing policy and practice in health through the development of a novel risk of bias tool.
-Master of Philosophy (Public Health) Master Full Time Miss Sabira Hasanoff
+Master of Philosophy (Public Health) Master Part Time Miss Sabira Hasanoff

 2022 Principal Supervisor Does suture button or syndesmosis screw fixation deliver better outcomes for the management of acute ankle syndesmosis injuries?
 Master of Clinical Science Master Full Time Mr Matthew Gaetano Cehic